Scene It? Box Office Smash

 Scene It?
-Box Office Smash is a party game and the adaption of Scene It? for the Xbox 360.
+Box Office Smash is a party game and the adaptation of Scene It? for the Xbox 360.
 It is the sequel to Scene It?
 Lights, Camera, Action.
 The game was developed by Krome Studios and Screenlife Games and released on October 28, 2008.
 The title is one of the first games to feature Xbox Live Avatars.
-A downloadable question pack called "Award Winners" is available on Xbox Live Marketplace, offering 800 new questions.
+A downloadable question pack called "Award Winners" was available on Xbox Live Marketplace, offering 800 new questions.

 Gameplay

 Like other games in the series, Box Office Smash is a trivia game where up to four players test their movie trivia knowledge over several themed rounds composed of five questions each.
 Some rounds have players watching a clip from a well-known movie, then answering questions based on what was shown in the scene, while others are more abstract, such as a round in which players have to identify the names of movies based on drawings that depict not the content of the film but rather the words that compose its title.

 The game features 267 English language films, along with some Italian, French, Spanish and German films for non-US players.